Who we are

 what we do

-We partner with local NGOs that run programmes championing change in the areas of education & training, health & safety, and the environment, and which bring about measurable, tangible impact.
+We partner with local NGOs with experience on the ground and which bring about measurable, tangible impact.

 The local aspect of our involvement is important as it ensures Puma Energy’s active participation as a responsible corporate citizen.
 Within Puma offices, employees are made aware of the programmes being supported by the Foundation and are invited to lend a hand when possible.
 This promotes a sense of ownership and a deeper connection with issues on the ground.